 According to the same study, CBD does not seem to have similar anxiety-raising properties, instead appearing “to decrease anxiety at all doses that have been tested.”

-Social anxiety disorder is one of the more prevalent anxiety disorders, affecting 6.8% of the American population.
+Social anxiety disorder is one of the more prevalent anxiety disorders, affecting 6.8% of the American population according to fact and figures from ADAA.
 However, it’s also one of the least-frequently diagnosed, with 80% of sufferers receiving no treatment.

 Social anxiety is a fear of judgment, rejection, or being negatively received in a social situation.
 This is another type of anxiety that has long been associated with cannabis use, a correlation quantified in a 2002 study published in the American Medical Journal that found American adults suffering from social anxiety are “7 times more likely to develop a cannabis addiction.”